sallymroberts/SceneFrancisco/README.md

 - [Future enhancements](#Future enhancements)
 - [Acknowledgments](#Acknowledgments)

-### Why I selected this project
+### <a name="Why"></a>Why I selected this project
 I have 12 years of experience as a software engineer designing, developing and maintaining backend business software and I wanted to consolidate my learning at the Hackbright Software Engineering Fellowship for Women by selecting an application requiring a fairly even balance of front-end and back-end development.
 I enjoy working with data and I wanted to practice something new by using Google maps, so I thought it would be fun to use the San Francisco Film Commission data to display a map identifying filming locations for movies.
-I love living in the Bay Area and watching movies with scenes displaying well-known San Francisco landmarks, which is a fun contrast to my experience growing up in Columbia, MO, a small midwestern college town.
+I love living in the Bay Area and watching movies with scenes displaying well-known San Francisco landmarks, which is a fun contrast to my experience growing up in Columbia, MO, a small Midwestern college town.

 ### Technology
 Python, Flask, JavaScript, jQuery, AJAX, JSON, Jinja, HTML, CSS, Twitter Bootstrap, SQLite3, SQLAlchemy

 ##### API's
-- I retrieved the latitude and longitude associated with the San Francisco Film Commission location descriptions by using the Python geocoder library (https://pypi.python.org/pypi/geocoder) to access the Google Maps API
+- I retrieved the latitude and longitude associated with the San Francisco Film Commission location descriptions by using the Python Geocoder library (https://pypi.python.org/pypi/geocoder) to access the Google Maps API
 - I retrieved the Internet Movie Database (IMDB) ID's for each movie title using a function created by Johannes Bader to access the IMDB API (http://www.johannesbader.ch/2013/11/tutorial-download-posters-with-the-movie-database-api-in-python/).
 Note: the function is documented at the bottom of Bader's page, which primarily provides code to obtain movie poster images.
-- I retrieved a short plot description, genre list, and movie poster image URL for each movie by using the Open Movie Database API (http://www.omdbapi.com/).
+- I retrieved a short plot description, genre list, and movie poster image URL for each movie by using the Open Movie Database (OMDB) API (http://www.omdbapi.com/).
 I used the Internet Movie Database (IMDB) ID's (see above) to identify movies for the OMDB API.

 ##### Dependencies
 Dependencies are listed in requirements.txt